bigandy/astro-blog/src/content/blog/weeknotes/2023/weeknotes-2023-48.md

 - Watched [The Fabelmans](https://www.imdb.com/title/tt14208870/)

 - Interviewed two candidates at work.
 So stressful and exhausting for the interviewer!
 We made offer(s) and will find out soon if/when they start.
 Exciting.

+- Have been reading "Homesick: Why I Live in a Shed" by Catrina Davies.
+Enjoying it.